mikejohnson51/resample/README.md

 areal proportions and map structure.
 Nearest neighbor and majority rule utilize GDAL `near` and `mode` resampling.

-For each method, an input raster and desired cell size must be provided, cell size is given with respect to the input raster CRS.
+For each method, an input raster and desired cell size must be provided.
+This is the same principle as the `-tr` flag found in GDAL utilities.
+Cell size units are given with respect to the input CRS.
 In our example this is meters (see below).
-This is the same principle as the `-tr` flag found in GDAL utilities.

 ``` r
 st_crs(input)$units